MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 * During the import:
     * The order of the interactions is maintained.
     * The assignments (IDs) of domains, intents, and entities are maintained.
-* If you import a dialog that uses a knowledge base integration, and that knowledge base is private to another, you can still use it in the bot, but you can't edit that knowledge base.
+* If you import a dialog that uses a knowledge base integration, and that knowledge base is private to another, you can still use it in the bot, but you can't view or edit that knowledge base.

 {: .important}
 When you import dialogs, consider any dependencies across the dialogs.
 You might or might not want to import all referenced dialogs.